 I play—schedule permitting—two pickup basketball games each week.
-They are my only true exercise.
+This is my only true exercise.
 Each time I play, I can observe the phenomena of deep work.

 Without fail, I show up with a world of worry.
 It’s not hard, in this day and age, to accumulate unchecked anxieties.
-Our bank accounts, social media feeds, not to mention the whirling news of a busy world travel in our pockets wherever we go.
-Gradually, as I get into my second or third game, I’m not considering any of that.
+Our bank accounts, social media feeds, not to mention the whirling news of a busy world all travel in our pockets wherever we go.
+Gradually, as I get into my second or third game, I stop considering any of that.
 Basketball, as a sport, demands too much of my attention.
-You have to factor in where to pass the ball, when to shoot, cut, drive—which teammate needs help on defense.
+I have to factor in where to pass the ball, when to shoot, cut, drive, which teammate needs help on defense.
 The considerations are endless, but unlike the worries of the workaday world, they are fluid.
-You don’t have the time to get stuck in one decision because you never stop confronting newer ones.
+I don’t have the time to get stuck in one decision because I never stop confronting newer ones.
 There’s always the next play.
 And the next play is all that matters.

 I find that the game demands my undivided attention.
 For me, it’s bliss.